AIA Lecturer/Host: Richard Lobban, Jr.

 Professor Emeritus of Anthropology and African Studies at Rhode Island College

 Archaeological Institute of America lecturer and host Richard Lobban, Jr. (Ph.D., Northwestern) is Professor Emeritus of Anthropology and African Studies at Rhode Island College, where he taught since 1972.
 At RIC, Professor Lobban is also the Executive Director of the Sudan Studies Association and was Director of the Program of African and Afro-American Studies for nearly thirteen years.
 He has been engaged in African studies since 1964, when he first went to Africa.
 Professor Lobban spent two years on the research staff at the American University in Cairo and has taught in Khartoum, Sudan, as well as in the U.S. at the University of Pittsburgh, Tufts, Bucknell, and Dartmouth.
 He lived in the Nile valley for six years and conducted his own ethnographic fieldwork in Arabic.
-Recently he received an excavation license for a continuing archaeological project in Sudanese Nubia with colleagues from Rome and Moscow, at the Meroitic site of Abu Erteila which was recently reported in the New York Times.
+Recently, he received an excavation license for a continuing archaeological project in Sudanese Nubia, with colleagues from Rome and Moscow, at the Meroitic site of Abu Erteila which was recently reported in the New York Times.